genesis-community/terraforms/lab/aws/README.md

 You're going to want to put your AWS Access Key (AKI) and Secret Key ID values in this file.
-By default, `*.tfvars` files are ignored by the git configuration in this repo, so you should be ok.
+By default, `*.tfvars` files are ignored by the git configuration in this repository, so you should be OK.

 The value of the `aws_vpc_name` variable is entirely up to you.
 All of the things that this Terraform configuration creates will